pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 - **Observability and Monitoring**: Measuring the effectiveness of observability tools, the time to detect and resolve issues, and the quality of incident reports can [provide insights into the platform's overall health](https://www.pulumi.com/blog/insights-cloud-account-discovery/) and performance.

 {{% notes type="tip" %}}
-As Jess Mink emphasizes, it's important to not just collect these metrics, but to use them to drive meaningful action and improvement:
+As Jess Mink emphasizes, it's important not just to collect these metrics but to use them to drive meaningful action and improvement:

-"*We actually look at all of those [metric categories] every quarter and write summaries that go up to the executive level.
-This creates that visibility and shared understanding of problems, so that there's room for movement and change in the right ways.*"
+"*We look at all of those [metric categories] every quarter and write summaries that go up to the executive level.
+This creates visibility and a shared understanding of problems so that there's room for movement and change in the right ways.*"
 {{% /notes %}}

 ## The Future of Secure Platform Engineering